TaherAhmedAshraf/express-router/README.md

 module.exports  = router;
 ```

-Here we have passed a path that will be uses instead of the file name.
+Here we have specified a path, instead of using file_name it will  use the path_name we specified.

-I got a route file test.js in my route folder and the prefix is '/'.
+I have a route `test.js` in my route folder and the prefix is '/'.

-If a havean't specified that path my route url would be `/test`.
-But after specifying the path now my route url is '/hello-world'.
+If I havean't specified cusotm path my route url would be `/test`.
+But after specifying the path my route url is '/hello-world'.
 This is how you can specify your own custom path.

 | Property | Description |